 Resoptima solutions: our uncertainty-centric workflows run the data conditioning of the subsurface model concurrently with history matching.
 Every uncertainty is represented in full detail, resulting in ensembles with millions of them.
 New data from e.g. new producing or new injection wells is added to the model as soon as it is available, so the ensemble evolves to continue to fit the entire available data old and new.
 By preserving every uncertainty that is not resolved by data, evolving circumstances can bring into focus possible reservoir characteristics that may have seemed improbable at the outset.

-While significant fracture systems can facilitate a rapid drainage of the reservoir formation, they can also be a conduit for water breakthrough, compromising the wells in the vicinity of the fault.
-Identifying the location of such faults makes it possible to plan a drilling program that would avoid the fault areas and reduce the risk of premature water breakthrough.
+While significant fracture systems can facilitate a rapid drainage of the reservoir formation, they can also be a conduit for water breakthrough, compromising the wells in their vicinity.
+Identifying the location of such fractures makes it possible to plan a drilling program that would avoid them and reduce the risk of premature water breakthrough.